Airplane

 Following its limited use in World War I, aircraft technology continued to develop.
 Airplanes had a presence in all the major battles of World War II.

 The first jet aircraft was the German Heinkel He 178 in 1939.
 The first jet airliner, the de Havilland Comet, was introduced in 1952.
 The Boeing 707, the first widely successful commercial jet, was in commercial service for more than 60 years, from 1958 to 2019.

 Etymology and usage

 First attested in English in the late 19th century (prior to the first sustained powered flight), the word airplane, like aeroplane, derives from the French aéroplane, which comes from the Greek ἀήρ (aēr), "air" and either Latin planus, "level", or Greek πλάνος (planos), "wandering".
 "Aéroplane" originally referred just to the wing, as it is a plane moving through the air.
 In an example of synecdoche, the word for the wing came to refer to the entire aircraft.

 In the United States and Canada, the term "airplane" is used for powered fixed-wing aircraft.
 In the United Kingdom and Ireland, and most of the Commonwealth, the term "aeroplane" (/ˈɛərəpleɪn/) is usually applied to these aircraft.
+According to the Oxford English Dictionary, "Airplane became the standard U.S. term (replacing aeroplane) after it was adopted by the National Advisory Committee for Aeronautics in 1916."